 The entry for the calc method row must be valid within the context of the current calc method.
 For example, if the current calc method is a three-row calc method, then the only valid entries for the row are 1, 2, and 3.
-If you attempt to specify B4 for the three-row calc method, the entry will be rejected as invalid.
+If you attempt to specify B4 for the three-row calc method, the entry is invalid.